An optimal transport approach for solving dynamic inverse problems in spaces of measures: Time dependent Bochner spaces

 \section{Time dependent Bochner spaces}

 In this section we construct a class of Bochner spaces of Hilbert spaces valued functions, where the Hilbert space can vary in time.
 Here the underlying measure space is the unit interval with the Lebesgue measure.
 This can however be easily generalized to arbitrary measure spaces.
-For our purposes Hilbert space valued functions are sufficient.
-A generalization to Banach spaces valued functions seems possible but it is out of the scope of this paper.
+Moreover a generalization to Banach spaces valued functions seems possible, however, it is out of the scope of this paper.
+More precisely, we want to define a concept of integrability for functions $f \colon [0,1] \to \{H_t\}_t$, where $H_t$ is a Hilbert space for each time $t$, and $f(t) \in H_t$ for all $t$.
+In order to do that we will closely follow the approach to define classic Bochner spaces (see \cite[Ch II]{diestel}, \cite[Ch 11]{aliprantis}).
+In Section \ref{sec:func_sett} we establish the functional analytic setting and assumptions under which we carry out the construction.
+In Section \ref{sec:meas} we define suitable notions of measurability and provide the equivalent of the classic Pettis measurability theorem (see Theorem \ref{thm:pettis}).
+Such result is instrumental to the following analysis, as it provides a practical characterization of strong measurability.
+In Section \ref{sec:int} we define integrability for maps $f \colon [0,1] \to H$ and characterize it in Theorem \ref{thm:int}.
+We then proceed to define the time dependent Bochner spaces $L^p([0,1];H)$.
+Notice that, in contrast to the classic Bochner theory, we will not define a notion of integral for integrable maps $f \colon [0,1] \to H$, but only of integrability.
+However, a comparison with the classical theory is possible, and it will be carried out in Appendix \ref{app:bochner:comparison}.